lrasata/todo-list-app/README.md

 - [x] ~~Add a date of completion to Task~~
 - [x] ~~Highlight when a Task is overdue~~
 - [x] ~~Improve the Task view to show only the task for today on the landing page + alert if any overdue tasks~~
-- [ ] Optimise by using Redux to avoid props drilling and avoid API requests when switching from one page to another
+- [x] ~~Optimise by using Redux to avoid props drilling and avoid API requests when switching from one page to another~~
 - [ ] create a 2nd page for overdue tasks
+- [ ] Fix issue on MainNavigation when reloading a different page than the homepage
 - [x] ~~create a 3rd for viewing all tasks~~
 - [ ] User can create a category and assign it to its tasks
 - [ ] User is able to filter the tasks on the page for viewing all tasks page with search text, filter per category or date.
+- [ ] Fix issue toastify notification appears twice

 ## Backend